 This goes along with the critical thinking skills mentioned earlier in the list of project manager qualifications.
-Because project managers are sometimes creating a product or service that doesn’t exist yet, they’ll be working with many disparate parts.
+Because project managers are sometimes creating a product or service that doesn’t exist, they’ll work with many disparate parts.

-Whether you are listening to customer feedback, corporate directives, or trying to get parts from different manufacturers to work with each other, you must be good at deciphering instructions or asking questions, especially when directions aren’t clear.
+Whether listening to customer feedback, corporate directives or getting parts from different manufacturers to work with each other, you must be good at deciphering instructions or asking questions, especially when directions aren’t clear.

 Strong organizational and multitasking skills

 Projects have many moving parts to keep track of.
-Due to the nature of deadlines, many parts of a project will have to be worked on at the same time by multiple teams.
+Due to the nature of deadlines, many parts of a project will have to be worked on simultaneously by multiple teams.
 Ensuring nothing slips through the cracks is the responsibility of the project manager.

 Creativity breeds compelling products and services.
-The project manager may not have come up with the idea for the project, but they need to make sure it will grab consumers’ attention.
+The project manager may not have come up with the idea for the project, but they need to ensure it will grab consumers’ attention.

-Creativity also helps with problem-solving, since the creative mind may see solutions that others would not think of.
+Creativity also helps with problem-solving since the creative mind may see solutions others would not think of.

 While it’s important to have facts and figures on hand, it’s far more important to understand what they mean and how they impact a specific project.

-Project managers need to be able to get to the heart of the reason that the product or service should exist, understand the ramifications of customer data, and have the knowledge of where to find that data.
+Project managers need to get to the heart of why the product or service should exist, understand the ramifications of customer data, and know where to find that data.

 Accuracy and attention to detail

-Project managers have to consider every detail of a product or service because one missing piece can render the entire project a waste.
+Project managers must consider every detail of a product or service because one missing piece can waste the entire project.
 They should pay attention to the details to ensure a seamless experience for the customer.